 - a.
-The budget for the performance of court-related functions is developed according to Section 28.36, Florida Statutes. - 1) On or before June 1, the proposed budget is prepared, summarized, and submitted to the Clerk of the Court Operations Corporation in the manner and form prescribed by the corporation. - 2) The budget must be balanced such that total estimated revenues equals or exceeds total estimated expenditures. - 3) The Clerk of the Court Operations Corporation ("CCOC") will verify that the proposed budget is limited to the standard list of court-related functions as outlined in Section 28.35(4)(a), Florida Statutes and certify the budget.
-By August 1, the certified budget will be submitted for final approval to the Legislative Budget Commission. - 4) The Legislative Budget Commission may approve, increase or reduce the certified budget prior to October 1.
+The budget for the performance of court-related functions is developed according to Section 28.36, Florida Statutes. - 1) On or before June 1, the proposed budget is prepared, summarized, and submitted to the Clerk of the Court Operations Corporation in the manner and form prescribed by the corporation.
+The proposed budget must provide detailed information on the anticipated revenues available and expenditures necessary for the performance of the court-related functions listed in Florida Statute s.
+28.35(3)(a) of the Clerk's office for the County fiscal year beginning October 1. - 2) The budget must be balanced such that total estimated revenues equals or exceeds total estimated expenditures.
+Such revenues include revenue projected to be received from fees, service charges, costs, and fines for court-related functions during the fiscal period covered by the budget.
+The anticipated expenditures must be itemized as required by the corporation.

-NOTES TO SCHEDULES OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL (BUDGETARY BASIS)
+NOTES TO SCHEDULES OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL